tillitis/tkey-verification/README.md

 - "signing server": An HSM-like machine providing signatures over messages and producing files to be uploaded later.
-- "device under verification": The device we are provisioning or the user is verifiying.
+- "device under verification": The device the vendor is provisioning or the user is verifiying.
+- "device public key": The public key of the device under verification when running the signer application.
 - "vendor signature": A signature made by the signing server.
-- "device signature": A signature made on the device under verification.
+- "device signature": A signature made on the device under verification with the signer application.

 ### Signing